 Acts 9:33-34 There he found a man named Aeneas, a paralytic who had been bedridden for eight years.
 “Aeneas,” Peter said to him, “Jesus Christ heals you.
 Get up and take care of your mat.”
 Immediately Aeneas got up.

 Again, we see the power of the spoken word of faith.
 Peter simply declared the truth: “Jesus Christ heals you.”
+And the miracle of healing followed immediately.
 Tell the sick, “Jesus Christ heals you.”
 Make no apologies for that statement.
 Don’t doubt it.
 Don’t try to water it down.
 As the old saying goes, truer words were never spoken!

 Acts 14:8-10, KJV And there sat a certain man at Lystra, impotent in his feet, being a cripple from his mother’s womb, who never had walked: The same heard Paul speak: who stedfastly beholding him, and perceiving that he had faith to be healed, said with a loud voice, Stand upright on thy feet.
 And he leaped and walked.